jeftegoes/AwsOverview/Compute/Amazon EC2.md

 # 19. Status checks for Amazon EC2 instances

-- **Purpose**: Helps detect issues that might prevent EC2 instances from running applications properly.
+- **Purpose:** Helps detect issues that might prevent EC2 instances from running applications properly.
 - **How It Works**
   - EC2 runs **automated status checks** every minute on each running instance.
   - Results return either **pass** or **fail**.